christhegoalie/GW2_GoPathMaker/README.md

 - Subsequent lines MUST contain X,Y,Z position information (as copied using the "Marker Pack Assistant" module from blish)
 - All Other Keys are ignored
 - Lines without position information are skipped
+### .atrl
+- Every line defines a key/value pair describing map information
+- Key/Value MUST be separated by the `=` sign
+- The file MUST contain the `map` key
+- the file MUST contain a `file` key
+- All Other Keys are ignored
+- Lines without position information are skipped
+- The `map` value MUST match the name of a directory in your `maps` folder
+- The `file` value MUST be a valid path relative to the map directory defined in the `map` field